ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 }
 ```

-Note that the finally callback doesn't get passed any data since this is not used to process
+Note that the <code>finally</code> callback doesn't get passed any data since this is not used to process
 any of the resulting outcome of the Promise instance.
 Thus, you need not worry about processing
 passed values and just use the callback to determine when the Promise instance was completed and
 you can then use that action to perform another action if this is something that is required.
 Let